FurkanBaran/Car-Service-Booking/readme.md

 # Car Service Booking System

 This project is an appointment booking system where users can book appointments with service providers and administrators can manage these appointments.
+It was created based on specific requests and requirements.
+It was developed in Turkish to meet the client's needs.
+The technologies used, such as PHP for the backend, MySQL for the database, and Bootstrap and jQuery for the frontend, were selected based on the client's requests and constraints.

 ## Features